• Home /

 How long after discharge from Chapter 13 bankruptcy can I buy a home?

-Home buyers can buy a home immediately after discharge from Chapter 13 bankruptcy with an FHA-backed or VA-backed loan.
+Home buyers can purchase a home immediately after discharge from Chapter 13 bankruptcy with an FHA-backed or VA-backed loan.
 A two-year wait is necessary after Chapter 7 bankruptcy.

 After a bankruptcy, should I establish credit for a few years or buy a home immediately?

-Raising your credit score can get you better rates and access to different types of loans.
+Raising your credit score can help you access better rates and a wider variety of loans.
 However, the money you spend on rent while trying to raise your score typically won’t offset the amount you save with a higher credit score.

 How long does it take for a bankruptcy to get removed from a credit report?